MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/best-practices-dev.md

 ![Disable lazy load](media/best-practices-dev-1.png)

 ## Enable product collection module lazy load
 The [product collection](../product-collection-module-overview.md) module data action calls can cause a small increase in page load time.
 The module has a configuration **Enable module lazy load** setting that will allow the module to render client side, after the page has rendered which will allow the page to be available for user interaction sooner.
+The below image shows how to access the setting from within the site builder tool on a selected module.

 ![Enable module lazy load](media/best-practices-dev-2.png)